MileHacker Logo

 Cultural and Historical Context

-Traditional diets in Nauru focused on local fish, coconut, and a limited range of tropical fruits like pandanus and breadfruit.
+Traditional diets in Nauru focused on local fish, coconut, and a limited range from hot and humid climates fruits like pandanus and breadfruit.

 Extensive phosphate mining severely degraded much of the island's fertile land.
 This led to heavy reliance on imported goods.
 Fresh produce is now scarce and expensive.
 Modern Nauruan diets include many imported, processed foods.